 Transportation: 1 hour by train - Departures hourly by ICE or regional trains; 2 hours by car on the A-3 which goes directly from Frankfurt to Cologne.

-You must make a stop in German wine country and the region around Ruedesheim am Rhein is world-renowned for its wine.
+The area around Ruedesheim am Rhein is German wine country.
 The Rhine Gorge is a UNESCO World Heritage Site where the Romans began growing grapes over two thousand years ago.
-Clearly, the Germans have perfected the practice.
+The Germans have since perfected the practice.

 Visit in high season (April to the end of October) to see the town in full tourist bloom with tasting rooms every couple of feet.

-Transportation: Just over 2 hours by train - hourly departures in the morning with return trains in the evening; Just over a two hours by car - A-3 south
+Transportation: Just over 2 hours by train - hourly departures in the morning with return trains in the evening; Two hours by car - A-3 south

-A pristine medieval hill town (much like the popular Rothenburg ob der Tauber), Marburg has the narrow cobbled streets and half-timbered houses visitors to Germany dream of.
-It is fabled that Jacob Grimm even said: "I believe there are more steps in the streets than in the houses.”
+A pristine medieval hill town (much like the ever-popular Rothenburg ob der Tauber), Marburg has the narrow cobbled streets and half-timbered houses visitors to Germany dream about.
+Jacob Grimm said: "I believe there are more steps in the streets than in the houses.”